Suffolk Grounds Association

 - Any other related matters in compliance with the initiatives, aims and objectives of the ECB and the Suffolk Cricket Board, provided always that they are in the best interests of the Association and to the benefits of its members and the preparation of pitches and cricket facilities for the playing and practicing of the game of cricket in general.

 The SGA is a fully constituted group.
 The Committee has regular meetings.
-All clubs affliated to the Suffolk Cricket Board are automatically members of the SGA.
-The SGA will continue to keep the details of club groundsmen on its database and will continue with them individually when required.
+All clubs affiliated to the Suffolk Cricket Board are automatically members of the SGA.
+The SGA will continue to keep the details of club grounds people on its database and will continue with them individually when required.